Cookware and bakeware: Diamond over carbon steel

 Vacuum-brazed diamond cookware is produced by bonding diamond particles to a carbon steel base using a high-temperature (approximately 850–950 °C) vacuum brazing process.
 This technique is intended to minimize oxidation while creating a durable, scratch-resistant surface.
-Diamond’s high thermal conductivity (900–2320 W/mK) promotes rapid and even heat distribution, which can be advantageous for high-heat cooking methods such as searing and stir-frying.
-Hydrogen termination of the diamond particles may further enhance non-stick properties by increasing surface hydrophobicity, and in some designs, silicone resin fillers are used to improve coating integrity.
-Although it is marketed as a robust alternative to conventional non-stick finishes, its long-term durability remains under study.
+Diamond's high thermal conductivity (900–2320 W/mK) promotes rapid and even heat distribution, which can be advantageous for high-heat cooking methods such as searing and stir-frying.

 Non-metallic cookware

 Non-metallic cookware can be used in both conventional and microwave ovens.
 Non-metallic cookware typically can not be used on the stovetop, with the exception of glass-ceramic cookware.
 Rigid non metallic cookware tends to shatter on sudden cooling or uneven heating, although low expansion materials such as borosilicate glass and glass-ceramics have significant immunity.

 Pottery

 Pottery has been used to make cookware from before dated history.
 Pots and pans made with this material are durable (some could last a lifetime or more) and are inert and non-reactive.
 Heat is also conducted evenly in this material.
 They can be used for both cooking in a fire pit surrounded with coals and for baking in the oven.